Samuel Argall: Shorter route to Virginia

+In 1609, The Virginia Company of London was assembling Jamestown supply mission of nine ships, which included the Virginia and Sea Venture.
+Ahead of this flotilla was Samuel Argall and the Mary and John.

-In 1609, Argall, as an English ship's captain employed by the Virginia Company of London, was the first to develop a shorter, more northerly route for sailing from England across the Atlantic Ocean to the Virginia Colony and its primary port and seat of government at Jamestown.
+According to records, the voyage on the Mary and John was partially financed by a merchant of the name John Cornelis (or "Cornelius") who desired a shipment of fish.
+Argall was the first to develop a shorter, more northerly route for sailing from England across the Atlantic Ocean to the Virginia Colony and its primary port and seat of government at Jamestown.
 Rather than following the normal practice of going south to the tropics and west with the trade winds, Argall sailed west from the Azores to Bermuda and then almost due west to the mouth of the Chesapeake Bay.
-His voyage took nine weeks and six days, including two weeks becalmed.
+His voyage aboard the Mary and John took nine weeks and six days, including two weeks becalmed.
 This new route enabled the English to avoid hostile Spanish ships and to save on provisions.

 Upon his arrival at Jamestown, Captain Argall found the colonists in dire straits.
 Argall resupplied them with all the food he could spare and returned to England at the end of the summer.
 The help came to the colony at one of the most critical periods in its history, as this was the beginning of the Starving Time, during which fewer than one in five survived.
 Without the provisions supplied by Argall, the colony may have been totally destroyed.

-During this voyage, Argall also prevented the Spanish from learning about the weakness of the Jamestown colony.
+During this voyage, Argall also prevented the Spanish Empire from learning about the weakness of the Jamestown colony.
 In July 1609, Argall encountered a Spanish reconnaissance ship, La Asunción de Cristo, under the command of Francisco Fernández de Écija, sent from St. Augustine by governor Pedro de Ibarra to survey activities at Jamestown.
-Argall had a larger ship, Mary and John, stationed at Cape Henry, and chased the Spanish ship, preventing it from entering Chesapeake Bay.
+Argall had a larger ship at Cape Henry, and chased the Spanish ship, preventing it from entering Chesapeake Bay.